ghoomfrog/kid/README.md

 The next time the program runs, `todos` will be automatically in whatever state it was on before the program ended.

-Deleting a blob also deletes it from disk.
+Setting a blob to null deletes it from disk.

-Blob names have length limits because of filename limitations in common filesystems.
+Blobs have length limits because of filename limitations in common filesystems.

 ## Loops